Cassia Essential Oil Uses, Benefits and Recipes - EO Spotlight

 This is an oil you will want to use sparingly.
 It has a robust aroma and it is a hot oil.
 It must be well diluted to a maximum of 0.05% for topical application.
 That works out to about 1 drop of cassia per 4 oz of carrier oil.

-I enjoy using this strong and mighty oil in diffuser blends, mostly because it smells amazing when diffused.
+I enjoy using this strong and mighty oil in cassia diffuser blends, mostly because it smells amazing when diffused.
 I share 10 Cassia Diffuser Recipes below that will warm and refresh your home, plus a few other spray blends!

 Cassia Essential Oil Facts

-Botanical Name | Cinnamomum cassia |
+- Botanical Name: Cinnamomum cassia

-Aroma | Warm, spicy, strong, sweet, cinnamon-like |
+- Aroma: Warm, spicy, strong, sweet, cinnamon-like

-Extraction Method | Steam distilled |
+- Extraction Method: Steam distilled

-Plant Part Used | Leaves, twigs, bark |
+- Plant Part Used: Leaves, twigs, bark

 Cassia Essential Oil Safety

 Don't use undiluted on the skin, it is a "hot oil" and will cause skin irritation.
-There is a high risk of skin sensitization, Tisserand and Young recommend a dermal maximum of 0.05% (Essential Oil Safety pg.
-235).
+There is a high risk of skin sensitization, Tisserand and Young recommend a dermal maximum of 0.05%, that is only 1 drop for 2 oz of carrier oil.

 Do not use on hypersensitive, diseased, or damaged skin.
 There is a low risk for mucous membrane irritation.

+Not a kid-friendly oil.
 Embryotoxicity; contraindicated during pregnancy and breastfeeding (all routes of use).
 Possible drug interactions, use caution.
-Not a kid-friendly oil.
+(Essential Oil Safety pg.
+235).Â

 Avoid old or oxidized oils, they may cause skin sensitization.
 Store oil in a dark, airtight container.
 Not phototoxic.
 Do not ingest.